 Cost analyses of medical devices remain relatively simplistic.
-Specifically, there is an overemphasis on the importance of acquisition price.^{3, 4} This is especially concerning as medical devices' total lifetime costs to an organization often significantly exceed acquisition price.3
+Specifically, there is an overemphasis on the importance of acquisition price.
+This is especially concerning as medical devices' total lifetime costs to an organization often significantly exceed acquisition price.

 A more sophisticated method that is commonly applied in industries such as information technology, construction and manufacturing is Total Cost of Ownership (TCO).
-In contrast, the literature suggests that this TCO approach is rarely used in healthcare.^{5, 6} Moreover, a recently published review of Canadian public healthcare tenders revealed that despite total cost being highly referenced, it is inconsistently used and often incorrectly applied.4 essential step in TCO.6 Furthermore, medical devices themselves vary, ranging from surgical instruments that require daily reprocessing to expensive MRI machines with considerable maintenance costs.
+In contrast, the literature suggests that this TCO approach is rarely used in healthcare.
+Moreover, a recently published review of Canadian public healthcare tenders revealed that despite total cost being highly referenced, it is inconsistently used and often incorrectly applied.

+Although there exists a body of literature encouraging healthcare procurement to apply total cost of ownership, hospitals have complex interdependent supply chains and operations.
+This makes it difficult to define the components of a hospital's operational expenses, which is an essential step in TCO.
+Furthermore, medical devices themselves vary, ranging from surgical instruments that require daily reprocessing to expensive MRI machines with considerable maintenance costs.
 Standardization of TCO in procurement is therefore predictably challenging.
 As such, each medical device procurement effort requires customized evaluation through a TCO lens with a particular emphasis on the impact on operations.
 However, there is a paucity in the literature on how to actually perform such an assessment of hospital operations, supply chains and their interdependence with medical device procurement.